rstackjs/rspack-dev-server/README.md

 };
 ```

-> See [DevServer](https://rspack.rs/config/dev-server) for all configuration options.
+> See [Rspack - devServer](https://rspack.rs/config/dev-server) for all configuration options.

 ### With the API